cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 1. A user makes a request to the Workers application
 2. If they aren't logged in, they're redirected to the login page
-3. After logging in, they're redirected back to the Workers application, passing a login `code` as a query param
+3. After logging in they're redirected back to the Workers application, passing a login `code` as a query param
 4. The Workers application takes the login `code` parameter and exchanges it with Auth0 for authorization tokens

 In a traditional application that is attached to a database, the authorization tokens returned from Auth0 are often persisted in a database, allowing users to return to the application and continue to use it, without the need for re-authorization.
 With a Workers application, we have a quick and easy-to-use data storage solution that lives right next to our serverless application: Workers KV.
 Using Workers KV, we'll store authorization tokens and tie them to a user using an authorization cookie.